-- (5) A full and complete description of the goods, wares, meat, fish, food, merchandise or other articles or tokens which the applicant desires to sell, which description shall give in detail the grade and character of the property to be sold. - (6) Whether the applicant has ever been convicted of a felony or a misdemeanor involving theft, fraud, bribery, sexual crime or perjury or crimes involving moral turpitude. - (b) In addition to the information required in subsection (a) of this section, there shall also be attached to each application for a permit the following: - (1) A recent photographic likeness of the applicant's face. - (2) A certificate or letter from the president, vice-president, general manager, sales manager, assistant sales manager, or district or area manager of the company for which the applicant works, sells, or solicits, stating that the applicant is an employee and/or agent of such company.
+Click Here to upgrade to Unlimited Pages and Expanded Features of the goods, wares, meat, fish, food, merchandise or other icant desires to sell, which description shall give in detail the rty to be sold.

+- (6) Whether the applicant has ever been convicted of a felony or a misdemeanor involving theft, fraud, bribery, sexual crime or perjury or crimes involving moral turpitude. - (b) In addition to the information required in subsection (a) of this section, there shall also be attached to each application for a permit the following: - (1) A recent photographic likeness of the applicant's face. - (2) A certificate or letter from the president, vice-president, general manager, sales manager, assistant sales manager, or district or area manager of the company for which the applicant works, sells, or solicits, stating that the applicant is an employee and/or agent of such company.
 If the applicant is an individual who is not working, selling, or soliciting for any firm or company, letters of recommendation from two citizens of the applicant's permanent residence shall be submitted. - (3) A copy of the state sales tax permit, if applicable.